sybrew/the-seo-framework/readme.txt

 		* Note that the Primary Term selector is no longer a button, but a dropdown selection field, placed dynamically beneath the term selection checkboxes.
 This mimics the behavior we have for the Block Editor, simultaneously resolving some z-fighting issues we had with some languages for the tooltip placement.
 	* The "Robots Meta Settings" are now called "Robots Settings" because we added a tab for AI blocking via Robots.txt (when available).
 	* The "Robots" meta settings for the homepage is now called "Visibility" settings, because it now includes Canonical URL and Redirect URL input fields.
+	* By default, the "Social Meta Settings" meta box is now placed above the "Homepage Settings," instead of below the "Post Type Archive Settings" (or below the "Homepage Settings" if that's not available).
 * **Fixed:**
 	* Resolved an issue where comment pagination queries were only ignored after the main query when the Full Site Editor was present; now, they're always ignored.
 	* Resolved a regression where the post-saving sequence wasn't properly debounced, causing multiple save-state requests for TSF's meta box that affected the Block Editor's performance performance and caused the SEO settings UI to flicker.